First Woman Winner Frost Gives Nicholls 12th King George - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :Bryony Frost became the first woman jockey to win the King George VI Chase after riding a sublime tactical race on Frodon to give trainer Paul Nicholls a 12th success in the race on Saturday.

-The 25-year-old led from start to finish on a horse on which she also enjoyed a landmark Grade One success at the 2019 Cheltneham Festival.
+The 25-year-old led from start to finish on the 20/1 outsider with whom she also enjoyed a landmark Grade One success at the 2019 Cheltneham Festival.

-"I have just won the King George!" gasped a tearful Frost.
+"I have just won the King George!" said a tearful Frost.
 "I had absolutely the best time on him.

 "He has just smashed everyone's expectations.
 I don't argue with him too much as he is his own personality.